-The choice of the endogenous variable is not necessarily the actual price in currency. under-developed Generally, in economies a more abstract measure of real estate appraisal could be considered (actually it is encouraged).
-The main reason is that the transaction prices registered at the Cadastral IV.
-Agency are not the "real" prices, as the participants try to evade payment of taxes or commissions.
-In this case. endogenous variable is chosen an equivalent measure of value (EMV) which represents a more abstract notion of value - and is defined by an utility level.
+The choice of the endogenous variable is not III. necessarily the actual price in currency.
+Generally, in under-developed market economies a more abstract measure of real estate appraisal could be considered (actually it IV. is encouraged).
+The main reason is that the transaction prices registered at the Cadastral Agency are not the "real" prices, as the participants try to evade payment of taxes or other commissions.
+In this case. the endogenous variable is chosen an equivalent measure of value (EMV) which represents a more abstract notion of value - and is defined by an utility level.
 It is characterized by a coefficient measure, which can be transformed into the actual market prices by multiplying with another average national (or regional) coefficient.
 It will be denoted as EMV for this study.
 Transaction prices registered at the Cadastral Agency are not the "real" prices, as the participants try to evade payment of taxes or other commissions.